palo-it-hk/flutter-lunch-learn/docs/app-overview.md

   - The general description of weather
   - A list of `Forecast`

-:::caution
+:::danger
-Due to the nature of the HKO API, the general description returned in a `ForecastResponse` is actually the weather description of the current weather, and is what we will be displaying in the `WeatherOverview` widget.
+Due to the nature of the HKO API, the general description returned in a `ForecastResponse` is **actually the weather description of the current weather, and is what we will be displaying in the `WeatherOverview` widget**.

-This is a bit confusing for sure.
+This is confusing for sure.
 We will mentioning this in future steps as well.
 :::

 We will get into them in details in [Step 2 - API Call and State Logic](/tutorial/2-api-call-and-state.md).